Jukebox History 1934-1951

 As mentioned previously the J. P. Seeburg Corporation used catalin-plastics in the music machines around 1938.
 Two industrial designers were connected to the company, and they worked hard to create successful designs.
 One of them, Henry T. Roberts, also designed radios, and the other, Nels A. Miller, became a noted designer after the war with the rather special Trash Can models.
 The official names were of course Seeburg Symphonola P-146, P-147, and P-148.
 Using the word catalin, 'the gem of plastics', it is important to mention that the product name was a registered trademark of the Catalin Corporation in New York.

 In connection with the designer names it is interesting also to observe that David C. Rockola, the president of the Rock-Ola Manufacturing Corporation, assigned all design patents to the company.
 No other top manager in the early forties was a designer, as far as the editor knows.
 One of the other important industrial designers was the engineer Lloyd J. Andres, who worked near the top of AMI together with engineer Clifford Henry Green.
 The two engineers had been authorized by the management to develop a new line of improved coin-op phonographs after the depression.
 Lloyd J. Andres has not previously been mentioned, as he deserves, in the literature about jukebox history.
 His first patented full size jukebox design of 1937 got the official name AMI Top Flight, but he had prior to that designed the casing for a special remote control selector in 1936.
 Later he also designed most of the interesting AMI Singing Tower models in the early forties.
-However, it ought to be mentioned that Henry T. Roberts, who normally worked for the J. P. Seeburg Corporation, as a free lancer assigned a remarkable Singing Tower design patent to the Automatic Musical Instrument Company (Lloyd J. Andres) in 1941.
+However, it ought to be mentioned that Henry T. Roberts, who normally worked for the J. P. Seeburg Corporation, as a freelancer assigned a remarkable Singing Tower design patent to the Automatic Musical Instrument Company (Lloyd J. Andres) in 1941.
 The talents of industrial designers became an important asset of the big jukebox manufacturers in Chicago, Grand Rapids, and North Tonawanda.

 The J. P. Seeburg Corporation seriously introduced transparent plastics in the cabinets in 1938, as mentioned before, and also other new design effects like for example the use of nickel-plated castings had a certain influence on the marketing possibilities.
 The nickel-plated parts of the models from The Rudolph Wurlitzer Company, especially of the models Wurlitzer 500, 600 and the counter-top model 61, and the introduction of colour cylinders in model 500, made the Wurlitzer jukeboxes very popular.
 Now it was not only a matter of an illuminated jukebox, but the idea of changing colours had come to stay.
 The other big manufacturing companies had to find new ways in order to compete, and as an example the Rock-Ola Manufacturing Corporation used big areas of catalin-plastics in the models Rock-Ola Standard 20 and Deluxe 20 of 1939, and the year after in all models Rock-Ola Master 20 and Super 20 Luxury Lightup.
 Another competitor, the Mills Novelty Company of Chicago, produced the nice Laurence B. Burnham styled Throne of Music and Everett B. Eckland styled Empress full-size jukeboxes in 1939-1941 with big cabinet areas of transparent plastics (different colour combinations were available).
 According to the manager Arthur V. Cooley, Everett Byron Eckland also designed the previous Do-Re-Mi, Swing King, Studio, and Zephyr models of 1936-1938, but unfortunately none of the designs were filed for patent.
-The special Art Deco design of the Empress model makes it in great demand among collectors today, and talking about Art Deco design of those years one cannot forget the AMI Streamliner designed by Lloyd J. Andres and produced by the Automatic Musical Instruments Company.
+The special Art Deco design of the Empress model makes it in great demand among collectors today, and talking about Art Deco design of those years one cannot forget the AMI Streamliner designed by Lloyd J. Andres and produced by the Automatic Musical Instrument Company.
 Lloyd J. Andres had several Streamliner designs patented, but they were never manufactured.
 These designs were together with several other remarkable Singing Tower designs published for the first time in the editor's publication of 1994 entitled "Golden Age Juke-Box Design 1934-1951".

 In the year 1940 the hey-days of design really started with the full-size models Wurlitzer 700 and 800, and the counter-top model Wurlitzer 41 made by the company in North Tonawanda.
 The Victory line model 41 was the first jukebox with plastic pilastres in all four corners.
 Especially the big model 800 with three coloured pilastres, catalin-plastics, extensive use of nickel-plated parts, and for the first time the use of bubble tubes, was simply all one could expect from a classic jukebox in those days.
 The bubble tubes, which were delivered by Biolite Incorporated in New York, contained methylene chloride (CH2Cl2), which was animated in a glass tube by heating to a low boiling-point.
 In connection with the contact between Biolite Incorporated and Paul M. Fuller at The Rudolph Wurlitzer Company another name turn up that has much too often been neglected.
 The name is Edward Merle Colegrove, who initially brought about the contact between the two companies.
 He had at a meeting with Paul M. Fuller in the autumn 1938 presented a champaign sign with bubble effect, and Paul M. Fuller mentioned that he would like to try to transfer the effect to the cabinets in the next line of jukeboxes.
 Development and testing took some time, but the bubble tubes were in the years after used frequently by the Paul M. Fuller team as an eye appealing effect.
 The fact that tubes at a value of not less than $25,000 were used during the first year of the cooperation from autumn 1939 until autumn 1940/spring 1941 shows great success, and Edward Merle Colegrove was if any the reason that The Rudolph Wurlitzer Company could use a term like 'the winner in play appeal' in sales leaflets for the new Wurlitzer 800.
 The model 800 was also the first mass produced full-size jukebox to have a rounded top, a detail that turned out to be of comfort to the sales team for several years.
 A special flame-like effect in the pilastres of the Wurlitzer 800 was made by using zebra striped plastics in front of the colour cylinders.